More limma & multiple testing

 • Permutation: construct a simulated version of your dataset that satisfies the null hypothesis and compute statistic (e.g. shuffle group labels for a two-group comparison); repeat many times and use permutation statistics as your sampling distribution rather than a t, Normal, F, \(\chi^2\), etc

-• Limitation: often computationally intensive for genomics; not optimal for small sample sizes
+• Limitation: computationally intensive for genomics; not optimal for small sample sizes